Miss Selfridge: Advertising and promotion

 The first Miss Selfridge's mannequins were inspired on sixties icon and model Twiggy, and the first dresses were paper dresses, they were worn once and then thrown away, by Sylvia Ayton and Zandra Rhodes.
 Couturier Pierre Cardin was commissioned by Miss Selfridge to design four exclusive collections.

-Miss Selfridge was one of the first retailers to use Kate Moss in their campaigns and has used other successful models and actresses such as Naomi Campbell, Yasmin le Bon, Tess Daly, Saffron Burrows and Nicollette Sheridan before they found major success.
+Miss Selfridge was one of the first retailers to use Kate Moss in their campaigns and has used other models and actresses such as Naomi Campbell, Yasmin le Bon, Tess Daly, Saffron Burrows and Nicollette Sheridan before they found major success.

 In 2005, Miss Selfridge collaborated with Bella Freud to create a capsule collection.
 The key inspiration for this collection was drawn from Freud's trademark menswear tailoring with a touch of quirky elegance.

 In 2006, to celebrate its 40th year of business, Miss Selfridge relaunched limited edition make up palettes containing some of the most successful products from the "Kiss and Make Up" make up range, which is now discontinued.

-Miss Selfridge also sponsored the Victoria and Albert Museum's 1960s fashion exhibition from 6 June 2006 - 25 February 2007.
+Miss Selfridge sponsored the Victoria and Albert Museum's 1960s fashion exhibition from 2006 to 25 February 2007.

 In April 2010, Miss Selfridge launched the Gossip Girl Collection in which they had worked with Eric Daman, the stylist of the show Gossip Girl, to create a line of 8 dresses based on the four main female characters.